A noise bridge is an impedance

 I

-have seen the beans being spilled in an Indian amatuer radio journal.
+have seen the whistle being blown in an Indian amatuer radio journal.

 They wound toroidal coils on a washer made from plastic sheet.
 Such a